Inspiring and thought provoking quotes by famous Yorkshire women for International Women’s Day

 14 inspiring and thought provoking quotes by famous Yorkshire women

-"Women today are bombarded with so many messages, like we should have Naomi Campbell's body and Madeleine Albright's career." - Helen Fielding; novelist and screenwriter best known for her role in Bridget Jones’s Diary is from Morley.
+"Women today are bombarded with so many messages, like we should have Naomi Campbell's body and Madeleine Albright's career." - Helen Fielding; the novelist and screenwriter who is best known for her role in Bridget Jones’s Diary is from Morley.

 “Women ought to have their rights.
-It will be an honour to go to prison.” - Dora Thewlis; a British suffragette who was part of the Women’s Social and Political Union in 1907 was from Meltham Mills, near Huddersfield.
+It will be an honour to go to prison.” - Dora Thewlis; a British suffragette who was part of the Women’s Social and Political Union in 1907 and was born in Meltham Mills, near Huddersfield.

-“I am no bird; and no net ensnares me: I am a free human being with an independent will, which I now exert to leave you.” - Charlotte Bronte, author of Jane Eyre and a third of the famous Bronte sisters, was from Thornton, West Yorkshire.
+“I am no bird; and no net ensnares me: I am a free human being with an independent will, which I now exert to leave you.” - Charlotte Bronte; the author of Jane Eyre and a third of the famous Bronte sisters was from Thornton, West Yorkshire.

 “Everything that you experience as a kid is the foundation of how you are today.
 I was brought up in a working class family in Leeds and when it comes to money both my parents worked hard and instilled the same attitude into me." - Mel B; the Spice Girl singer hails from Leeds.

 “Women boxers have come a long way.
 In the 90s you only ever saw women parading in heels and a bikini holding a scorecard.
-Now we’re owning it we should get some male models in speedos to do the ring walk.” - Nicola Adams; a former professional boxer who won gold twice in the London 2012 Olympics and Rio 2016 Olympics, is from Leeds.
+Now we’re owning it we should get some male models in speedos to do the ring walk.” - Nicola Adams; the former professional boxer, who won gold twice in the London 2012 Olympics and Rio 2016 Olympics, is from Leeds.

 "At no point do I wish to be in conflict with any man or masculine thought.
 It doesn't enter my consciousness.
 Art is anonymous.
 It's not competitive with men.
-It's a complementary contribution." - Barbara Hepworth; an artist from Wakefield.
+It's a complementary contribution." - Barbara Hepworth; the artist was from Wakefield.

-"Had I been a man I might have explored the Poles or climbed Mount Everest, but as it was my spirit found outlet in the air." - Amy Johnson; a pioneering pilot who was the first woman to fly solo from London to Australia, from Hull.
+"Had I been a man I might have explored the Poles or climbed Mount Everest, but as it was my spirit found outlet in the air." - Amy Johnson; the pioneering pilot who was the first woman to fly solo from London to Australia was from Hull.

-"My desire to get here was like miner’s coal dust, it was under my fingers and I couldn't scrub it out." - Betty Boothroyd; a former Labour MP who was the first woman to have served as Speaker at the House of Commons, from Dewsbury.
+"My desire to get here was like miner’s coal dust; it was under my fingers and I couldn't scrub it out." - Betty Boothroyd; the former Labour MP who was the first woman to have served as Speaker at the House of Commons was from Dewsbury.

 "Being the first female Doctor and showing children that their heroes in shows don't always look the same is a huge honour for me." - Jodie Whittaker; best known for being the first female Doctor in Doctor Who and Broadchurch, the actor is from Skelmanthorpe.

 “I think a lot of style is about attitude - posture, deportment, gaze and confidence.
 I saw that in my mum.
-She was a cleaner when we were growing up, but she had this stylish presence I admired.” - Corinne Bailey Rae; the R&B singer, known for her 2006 hit single Put Your Records On is from Leeds originally.
+She was a cleaner when we were growing up, but she had this stylish presence I admired.” - Corinne Bailey Rae told Billboard in 2016; the R&B singer, known for her 2006 hit single Put Your Records On is from Leeds originally.

 “I'm proud of the way I've dealt with setbacks.
 It's hard when you feel down and you think, 'Why is the world doing this to me?'
 But you have to pick yourself up again.
 That's what makes you a better athlete.” - Jessica Ennis-Hill; the track and field athlete and Olympic champion is from Sheffield.